 India's Adani pledges shares of ACC, Ambuja Cements worth about $12.5 bln

+Adds details on nature of agreement in second paragraph, adds shares, changes dateline

-BENGALURU, Sept 20 (Reuters) - India's Adani Group has pledged shares worth about $12.5 billion in two cement units, days after the conglomerate controlled by billionaire Gautam Adani completed the purchase of stakes in those businesses from Switzerland's Holcim HOLN.S.
+BENGALURU, Sept 21 (Reuters) - India's Adani Group has pledged shares worth about $12.5 billion in two cement units, days after the conglomerate controlled by billionaire Gautam Adani completed purchase of stakes in those businesses from Switzerland's Holcim HOLN.S.

+The agreement will be in the form of a non-disposal undertaking, under which Adani will not be able to offload the shares until the lender agrees that the debt is paid.

-The pledged shares of ACC and Ambuja were worth around 989.46 billion rupees based on Monday's closing prices and accounted for a 57% stake in ACC ACC.NS and a 63% stake in Ambuja Cements ABUJ.NS. (https://bityl.co/EZE6) (https://bityl.co/EZEE)
+The encumbered shares of ACC and Ambuja were worth around 989.46 billion indian rupees ($12.40 billion) based on Monday's closing prices and accounted for a 57% stake in ACC ACC.NS and a 63% stake in Ambuja Cements ABUJ.NS.

-Deutsche Bank AG's Hong Kong branch, which is the agent for the pledged shares in ACC and Ambuja, made the disclosure in filings to India's stock exchanges.
+Deutsche Bank AG's Hong Kong branch, which is the agent for the shares in ACC and Ambuja, made the disclosure in filings to India's stock exchanges on Tuesday. (https://bityl.co/EZE6) (https://bityl.co/EZEE)

 The group in May announced the acquisition of Holcim's cement businesses in India for $10.5 billion to become the country's No. 2 cement manufacturer.